5ynthaire/5YN-AIDegradationTestSuite/README.md

 # AI Degradation Test Suite

-An archives of questions for detecting LLM performance decline in long threads, where initial reasoning regresses into errors like hardcoding outcomes in prompts, context loss, or reliance on outdated thread details.
+An archive of questions to detect LLM performance decline in long threads, where initial reasoning regresses into errors like hardcoding outcomes in prompts, context loss, or reliance on outdated thread details.

 ## Overview